-- 9. No person shall-

-- (a) offer or provide any consideration, direct or indirect, as an inducement to purchase a tobacco product, including-

-- (i) a gift to a purchaser or a third party;

-- (ii) a bonus;

-- (iii) a premium;

-- (iv) cash;

-- (v) a rebate; or

-- (vi) the right to participate in a game, lottery or contest; or

-- (b) distribute a tobacco product without monetary consideration or in consideration of the purchase of a product or service or the performance of a service.
+- 9. No person shall, in the course of business- - (a) offer or provide any consideration, direct or indirect, as an inducement to purchase a tobacco product, including- - (i) a gift to a purchaser or a third party; - (ii) a bonus; - (iii) a premium; - (iv) cash; - (v) a rebate; or - (vi) the right to participate in a game, lottery or contest; or - (b) distribute a tobacco product without monetary consideration or in consideration of the purchase of a product or service or the performance of a service.